Duality theorems for \'etale gerbes on orbifolds: Preliminary material

 An isomorphism class of $G$-gerbes over an orbifold $\B$ is determined by a Morita equivalence class of $G$-groupoid extensions.
-For example, if $Q$ is a finite group, a $G$-gerbe over an orbifold $[pt/Q]$ is represented by a group extension

-One easily checks that two group extensions are Morita equivalent, as defined above, if and only if they are isomorphic group extensions (see, e.g., \cite{ro} for more discussions on group extensions).
+For example, if $Q$ is a finite group, a $G$-gerbe over an orbifold $[pt/Q]$ is represented by a group extension $1\rightarrow G\rightarrow H\rightarrow Q\rightarrow 1.$ One easily checks that two group extensions are Morita equivalent, as defined above, if and only if they are isomorphic group extensions (see, e.g., \cite{ro} for more discussions on group extensions).
 So isomorphism classes of $G$-gerbes over $[pt/Q]$ are in one-to-one correspondence with isomorphism classes of group extensions of $Q$ by $G$.